Plan Ahead For These Common Interview Questions

 “Should you leave early if the boss isn’t around?”

 Ethical questions appear more frequently in entry-level jobs, where supervisors are primarily concerned with the applicant’s overall trustworthiness.
-Just a reminder, you would never, ever cheat the company, even if all your coworkers were doing it.
+Just a reminder to make it clear you would never, ever cheat the company, even if all your coworkers were doing it.

 Money